 There are three important lessons independent grocers can take away from these insights if they want to expand their online program and continue offering quality service to those customers who want to use it.

-1. Saving time and avoiding a trip to the store with long lines and traffic are all reasons why customers are shopping and will continue.
-Can they park when they get there, is it raining or cold, are hey physically able to get there – both health and having had a drink etc, or do they simply prefer someone else to make the effort for them – are all key decision making reasons.
+- Saving time and avoiding a trip to the store with long lines and traffic are all reasons why customers are shopping and will continue.
+Can they park when they get there, is it raining or cold, are they physically able to get there – both healthy and have had a drink etc, or do they simply prefer someone else to make the effort for them – these are all key decision-making reasons.

-3. Personalisation.
-The greatest reason people like to choose their own products is only they know what’s going in their head at any moment in time, like what they want for dinner tonight.
-You might be surprised to learn however that software now exists, specifically to address this issue, called predictive personalisation software (PPS).
+- Hyper-personalisation.
+The greatest reason people like to choose their products is only they know what’s going in their head at any moment in time, like what they want for dinner tonight.
+You might be surprised to learn however that software now exists, specifically to address this issue, called hyper-personalisation software.

-PPS uses previous purchase history and impressions for each individual based not heir visit to your site, to be able to best calculate which products they are most likely to buy next and when.
+It uses previous purchase history and impressions for each individual based not their visit to your site, to be able to best calculate which products they are most likely to buy next and when.
 It provokes that sale by offering that individual’s unique product selection in a unique email.

 Timed to arrive at the perfect opportunity for that individual shopper, ensures an even better response rate.
 Forrester and McKinsey suggest this could be as high as 20x (twenty times) all other marketing efforts combined, illustrating just how powerful personalisation is.